The SMCC Career Services Office has a lot to offer you—long BEFORE you graduate!

 College Work Study Eligibility Guidelines

-Students must be registered with a minimum of six credits during the semester at South Mountain Community College and must have a high school diploma or GED.
-Positions are part-time and pay $8.15 per hour.
+Students must be registered with a minimum of six credits during the semester at South Mountain Community College, must have a high school diploma or GED, and have completed the FAFSA.
+Positions are part-time and pay minimum wage.
 Questions?
 Contact the Career Services Center at 602.243.8154.

 Work Study Positions